 Dress Rehearsal: held the Sunday prior to examinations

-These exams are for students in Primary through Grade 5 ballet.
-Entries are made in the fall of 2013.
-If your child is enrolled in Primary ballet through to Grade 5, it is with the intention that he/she is working towards said examination in the spring.
+These exams are for students in Primary through Grade 8 ballet.
+If your child is enrolled in Grade 1 ballet through to Grade 8, it is with the intention that he/she is working towards said examination in the spring.
 We offer Open Ballet classes for those students not eligible or interested.
 These exams are held at our St. Joseph Blvd. location anywhere between February and April.
 Dates are given to us by the R.A.D. office and are not within our control.
-Students in Primary through Grade 2, once assessed by their teacher in the fall, must commit to additional Sunday classes leading up to their spring exam.
-There are 10 extra classes in total and they are taught by the studio owner, Marion Harvie.
-All grade candidates will have one dress rehearsal prior to their examination.

 Ballet examination attire is generally just their classroom attire.
 Primary candidates must have the R.A.D. approved skirt and pink bodysuit.
 Students in Grade 1 and above, in addition to their navy blue bodysuit and pink tights, will require a character skirt and character shoes, and higher grades will also need a chiffon skirt and scarf.

 At our studio examinations are mandatory for students wishing to proceed to the next level.
 Additionally, taking an exam and passing gives a student a wonderful feeling of accomplishment and satisfaction in knowing they are improving each year.
 They also receive a certificate to show for all of their hard work.
 Although exams can be quite a nervous time for students, they are only doing what they have practiced every week, all year, in class.

-The vocational exams are for Intermediate Foundation level and above, and these higher level exams are taken off site at a different R.A.D. studio.
-There are both fall (November/December) and spring (April/May) examinations.
+The vocational exams are for Intermediate Foundation level and above, and these higher level exams are usually taken off site at a different R.A.D. studio.
+There are fall (November/December), winter (January), and spring (April/May) examinations.
 Students taking vocational exams can expect to be in their exam with dancers from other schools.
 They should also understand that these exams are much more demanding, and therefore students often spend two years working towards each of these levels.
-There is a great deal more unseen work, solo work, and expectation of tehcnical and performance ability.
+There is a great deal more unseen work, solo work, and expectation of technical and performance ability.
 Also, at the vocational level, pointe work becomes a mandatory part of the examination.

 For more information regarding the R.A.D. and it's syllabi, please refer to their website http://www.radcanada.org